 This all sounded a little bit absurd.
 However, there were other stories about Dreyer's eccentricity; and, if nothing else, this was a good story.
 It was only when I saw a documentary about Dreyer that I learned the origin of this story.
 It turned out that a more logical version of this tale had nothing at all to do with The Passion of Joan of Arc.
 Rather, it was a story about Day of Wrath, which begins with a witch-burning scene.
 In this scene the woman being executed was not tied to a stake but to a flat wooden frame.
 After the fire was burning, the frame was propped up, perpendicular to the ground, and tipped over; so the victim would fall directly into the flames.
 The day this scene was shot, much of the morning went into tying the actress playing this woman to the frame that had been built.
 Once she was in place, someone shouted, "Lunch break!"
 Everyone went off to eat (including Dreyer); and she was left lying on the ground, tied down to her frame.
 The teller of this story suggested that Dreyer had done this intentionally to make sure that the actress would be suitably hysterical during the filming.
 Anyone who has seen the film knows that this effect was achieved; and, since it is a somewhat more "controlled" approach to "method," it is at least a bit more believable than the Falconetti story.
 However, since more people seem to have seen the Joan of Arc film, the story "crossed over" to "satisfy a larger audience."

 A similar case of story-distortion came up in the early years of my music education.
 I had encountered a story that Brahms had appropriated Beethoven's "Ode to Joy" theme in the final movement of his own first symphony; and, when someone walked up to him on the street and confronted Brahms about this, Brahms reply was that any fool could recognize the appropriation.
 Well, here I was, owning copies of scores for both symphonies, and I could not, for the life of me, figure out where this appropriation was supposed to be.
 Eventually, I was able to straighten things out by reading Arnold Schoenberg's "Brahms the Progressive" essay.
 The story was not about Brahms' first symphony but about his first piano sonata, and the music appropriated from Beethoven was not from the ninth symphony but from the "Hammerklavier" piano sonata.
-The two sonatas definitely share the same opening gesture, just justifying Brahms' rejoinder, "Das bemerkt ja schon jeder Esel."
+The two sonatas definitely share the same opening gesture, thus justifying Brahms' rejoinder, "Das bemerkt ja schon jeder Esel."

 This now strikes me as a variation of a classic Ernie Kovacs gag: The Great Wall of China is not great, it is not a wall, and it is not even in China; it is in New York, where it is called the Triborough Bridge!